 The culprit that links skin cancer to the use of tanning beds is the same one that links skin cancer to excess sun exposure — ultraviolet (UV) radiation.
-UV rays damage the DNA of skin cells, potentially leading to skin cancer, according to the American Cancer Society.
+UVA and UVB rays damage the DNA of skin cells, potentially leading to skin cancer, according to the American Cancer Society.
 Although sunlight is the main source of UV light, tanning lamps and beds are also sources of UV radiation.

 Skin has several layers and skin cancer begins in the outer one (the epidermis), which is made up of squamous cells, basal cells, and pigment-producing cells known as melanocytes.
 Squamous cell and basal cell skin cancers, often referred to as non-melanoma skin cancers, usually respond to treatment and are not likely to spread to other parts of the body.